Welcome to day 15.

 With the advances of the printing press, Durer made a series of woodcuts about the Passion of Christ, but it started with the Garden of Eden, The Fall, and a few other Old Testament stories, then Christ’s life, then the last weeks of His life.

-The above woodcut is one of these from what is now referred to as Albrecht Durer’s The Small Passion.
+The woodcut to the right is one of these from what is now referred to as Albrecht Durer’s The Small Passion.
 Consisting of 36 woodcuts and a title page, many copies were made of these and bound together.
 They were collected by those who could afford a copy.

 The first edition was made in 1511, and on the reverse of each print, written in Latin were the verses pertaining to the picture.
 It was very popular across Europe and was being printed in full cycles up to the 20th Century.